-Game streaming videos, sometimes called "Let's Plays", are videos usually found on YouTube or Twitch where people record themselves playing a video game, sometimes accompanied with audio of the player speaking and a video of the player.
+Game streaming videos, sometimes called "Let's Plays", are videos usually found on YouTube or Twitch where people record themselves playing a video game, sometimes accompanied by audio of the player speaking and a video of the player.

 Let's Plays are often used as walkthroughs, to display live gameplay of a new title, or sometimes purely for entertainment.
 Many YouTube users such as PewDiePie and Smosh have found fans via streaming and even made money from it.
 It's a 21st-century form of performing that has been proven very popular.

-If you own a Playstation 4, you might have considered trying to film your own Let's Play.
+If you own a PlayStation 4, you might have considered trying to film your own Let's Play.
 It's actually very easy to do; you don't have to be a technology master or spend tons of money on equipment.
 Here's a step-by-step guide on how to stream a game onto Twitch, Dailymotion, or YouTube from your console.

 What You'll Need

 - A PlayStation 4 and the game you'd like to stream

 This guide is for audio only, but it is also possible to film yourself using a webcam and upload the video, too.

 I recommend the Magigaga headset as it's affordable, really easy to use, and also compatible with your PC.
 It's perfect for those just starting out.

 First of all, you'll need to connect your accounts to your PlayStation account.
 Also, connect your social media such as Facebook and Twitter if you'd like to post on there automatically whenever you're live streaming.